 Podcast: Why Oxford You don't have to study another subject alongside Computer Science.
 (Unless of course you want to undertake a joint degree with either Mathematics or Philosophy.)
 Naturally, some of the lectures during the first year are designed to lay the mathematical foundations for the work you will do later in the course, but we don't require you to spend 50% or more of your first year on other subjects outside Computer Science.
 Our course assumes no prior knowledge of computing, and teaches everything from first principles.
 That may seem like a disadvantage if you already know a lot about computing, but a university-level approach to the subject goes much deeper than an A-level course ever can, and most people find it fascinating to see how familiar ideas relate to each other in a fresh way.

 Generous financial provision

-- Oxford is a compact city, and many of the colleges, departments, libraries and other facilities are a short walk or bike ride away.
-There is no need to spend money on public transport in Oxford.
+Oxford is a compact city, and many of the colleges, departments, libraries and other facilities are a short walk or bike ride away so there is no need to spend money on public transport in Oxford.

-- Every Oxford student has access to the Bodleian Library.
+Every Oxford student has access to the Bodleian Library.
 It's a copyright library, which means that when a book or journal is published in the UK, the publisher has to give the library a copy.
-With over 153 miles of shelving, you're pretty much able to find any book you could want there, meaning our students rarely ever have to pay for a textbook.
+With over 153 miles of shelving, you're pretty much able to find any book you could want there!

 The Bodleian Library Cutting-edge science in a historic (and central) setting